List of Chainsaw Man episodes

-Chainsaw Man is an anime television series based on the manga series of the same name written and illustrated by Tatsuki Fujimoto.
-The series, produced by MAPPA, was announced on December 14, 2020.
+Chainsaw Man is an anime television series based on Tatsuki Fujimoto's manga series Chainsaw Man.
+The series is produced by MAPPA and was announced in December 2020.
 It adapts the first 38 chapters of the manga series.
-The series is directed by Ryū Nakayama (director) and Masato Nakazono (chief episode director), with scripts by Hiroshi Seko, character designs by Kazutaka Sugiyama, and Devil designs by Kiyotaka Oshiyama.
-Tatsuya Yoshihara is serving as action director and Yūsuke Takeda is directing the art.
-Naomi Nakano is the color key artist and Yohei Miyahara is designing the screens.
-The music is composed by Kensuke Ushio.
+The series was directed by Ryū Nakayama (director) and Makoto Nakazono (chief episode director), with scripts by Hiroshi Seko, character designs by Kazutaka Sugiyama, and Devil designs by Kiyotaka Oshiyama.
+Tatsuya Yoshihara served as action director and Yūsuke Takeda directed the art.
+Naomi Nakano was the color key artist and Yohei Miyahara designed the screens.
+The music was composed by Kensuke Ushio.

-The series follows the story of Denji, an impoverished young man who makes a contract that fuses his body with that of a dog-like devil named Pochita, granting him the ability to transform parts of his body into chainsaws.
-Denji eventually joins the Public Safety Devil Hunters, a government agency focused on fighting against devils whenever they become a threat to Japan.
+The series follows the story of Denji, an impoverished young man who makes a contract that fuses his body with that of a dog-like Devil named Pochita, granting him the ability to transform parts of his body into chainsaws.
+Denji eventually joins the Public Safety Devil Hunters, a government agency focused on fighting against Devils whenever they become a threat to Japan.

-The series was broadcast on TV Tokyo and other networks from October 12 to December 28, 2022.
-The opening theme song is "Kick Back" by Kenshi Yonezu, while each episode features a different ending theme song.
+The series was broadcast on TV Tokyo and its affiliates from October 12 to December 28, 2022.
+The opening theme song is "Kick Back" performed by Kenshi Yonezu, while each episode features a different ending theme song.
 Crunchyroll has licensed the series outside of Asia, and began streaming an English dub on October 25, 2022.
 Medialink licensed the series in Asia-Pacific.